 - Stores and restaurants are few and far between on the North Shore.
 Buy some extra snacks and beer at the Malama Market in Haleiwa or the Foodland near Sharks Cove.
 That way if you decide to stop at a beach along your drive, you’ll be well stocked!

 When to visit the North Shore

-Most people equate the North Shore with epic surf breaks and incredible surfers.
+Most people equate the North Shore of Oahu with epic surf breaks and incredible surfers.
 But that totally depends on the time of year you visit.
 The surf season on the North Shore runs from October to April with the biggest swells typically occurring from December through February.
 So if you visit in the summer months of May to August, you may be surprised to find that the ocean is as flat as a swimming pool.

 If you want to see pro surfers carving up massive waves, plan on visiting in the winter.
 But it’s probably a good idea to stay out of the water unless you are very experienced.
 On the other hand, if you prefer swimming or snorkeling you’ll probably enjoy summer on the North Shore when the waves are more manageable.

 Accommodations tend to be cheaper in the summer months due to fewer surfers on the North Shore.

 The Best Things to do on the North Shore of Oahu

 Oahu’s North Shore is synonymous with surfing and the epicenter of the sport is at Banzai Pipeline.

 Pipeline is one of the most photographed waves in the world due to its consistency, iconic shape, and close proximity to the shore.
 But unfortunately, Pipeline breaks hard and heavy over a razor-sharp reef so it’s best to leave the surfing up to the pro surfers.